Kacper Śpiewak: Bruk-Bet Termalica Nieciecza

 On 19 August 2020, Stal Stalowa Wola announced that I liga side Bruk-Bet Termalica Nieciecza activated Śpiewak's buyout clause.
 On 23 August 2020, he made his debut and scored a goal for Bruk-Bet in a 4–0 Polish Cup victory over Bytovia Bytów.
 On 23 August 2021, he made his debut in Ekstraklasa, entering the pitch in the 85th minute in a 1–1 draw against Stal Mielec.

 Motor Lublin

 On 21 June 2023, Śpiewak signed a two-year contract with an extension option with I liga club Motor Lublin.
 On 7 January 2025, after making no appearances in the first half of the 2024–25 season, he terminated his contract by mutual consent.

 Polonia Warsaw

 On 8 January 2025, he moved to I liga side Polonia Warsaw on a one-year deal with an option to extend.
+He left Polonia at the end of 2025.

+Return to Stal Stalowa Wola

+On 5 February 2026, Śpiewak rejoined Stal Stalowa Wola on a five-month deal, with a one-year option.
+In July 2026, Stal confirmed that Śpiewak had left the club at the end of the season.

+Sokół Kleczew

+On 15 July 2026, Śpiewak joined another third-tier club Sokół Kleczew.

 International career

 Śpiewak began his international career with Poland U21 in 2021.
 He made his first junior appearance in a 4–0 2023 UEFA European Under-21 Championship qualification's win over Germany U21 on 12 November 2021, coming on as a substitute for Adrian Benedyczak.
 On 16 November 2021, he scored two goals for Poland, in a 5–0 qualifying victory over Latvia U21.